-[You may find that the defendant acted knowingly if you find beyond a reasonable doubt that he had a strong suspicion that [state fact as to which knowledge is in question, e.g., "drugs were in the suitcase," "the financial statement was false,"] and that he deliberately avoided the truth.
+[You may find that the defendant acted knowingly if you find beyond a reasonable doubt that he believed it was highly probable that [state fact as to which knowledge is in question, e.g., "drugs were in the suitcase," "the financial statement was false,"] and that he took deliberate action to avoid learning that fact.
 You may not find that the defendant acted knowingly if he was merely mistaken or careless in not discovering the truth, or if he failed to make an effort to discover the truth.]